Betoken/Whitepaper/BetokenWhitepaper.md

 ##### 2.6.1.1 Reasons to Choose Kairo

 * Using Kairo as votes would add additional value to Kairo tokens, benefiting the Incentivized Meritocracy.
-* Kairo holders are likely more involved in the fund's operations than investors, which means they would know better about what's best for the fund.
+* Kairo holders are likely more involved in the fund's operations than investors, which means they would know better about what's best for the fund, and would have a higher participation rate.

 ##### 2.6.1.2 Reasons to Choose Betoken Shares